jhuapl-bio/microbert/README.md

 ## Scripts

-All of the fllowing scripts uses a single parameter, a path to a config `yaml` file as an argument.
+All of the following scripts uses a single parameter, a path to a config `yaml` file as an argument.
 See ### Config section for details.

 ### Fine-tuning
 To fine-tune a genomic language model and evaluate it on a test set, run